cityuseattle/cityuseattle.github.io/docs/hoporhos/guide.md

 nav_order: 2
 ---

-# A Guide for HOS or TT
+# A Guide for HOS and TT
 {: .no_toc }

 ## Table of contents